mapbender/mapbender-documentation/en/backend/applications/layouts.rst

 - ``Buttons`` shows elements via buttons.

-- ``Unstyled`` does not contain any styling options at all and displays the elements in the configured backend order.
+- ``Unstyled`` does not contain any styling options at all and displays the elements in the configured :ref:`backend` order.

 Button area (Elements)